 This is the checklist to ensure your cat litter box is not an issue:

-- Clean the litter box at least twice a day so your pet has room where to place its paws when standing on the litter to do its business.
-Various health issues occur with dirty litter boxes so you want to keep it as much as you can.
+- Clean the litter box at least twice a day so your pet has clean areas where to place its paws when standing on the litter to do its business.
+Various health issues occur with dirty litter boxes so you want to do your best in keeping the litter box clean.

 - If your cat is using an enclosed litter box observe if this may be the reason for your cat not to use it.
-Not many cats take to enclosed litter boxes.
+Not many cats get used to hooded litter boxes or top entry litter boxes.

 Make sure to provide your cat hiding places, high spots where he can observe the whole panoramic through a window.
-A good idea is to get a scratching post where your cat can scratch and get on top of it, they really love these things.
+A good idea is to get a scratching post that will allow your cat to scratch and jump on top of it right after.
+Cats really love this.

-If you have another cat or dog you must strengthen your cat territory by providing its own food and water bowl, bed and space in general.
+If you have another cat or dog you must strengthen your cat territorial dominance by providing its own food and water bowl, bed and space in general.
 Try to define a specific area for each cat where both feel comfortable.
 If you have a dog make sure it won’t reach your cat hiding spots or food.
+Learning ways to stop the dog from eating the cat’s food is a good start.

 Your cat needs your attention and if you neglect your cat by leaving him alone for too long or not playing with it your pet will get depressed and anxious.
 Make sure to dedicate at least 15 minutes of your time to play with your cat and try not to leave him alone too often.